harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 <!--te-->

+In this document we describe our choosen design of how to setup teams and users in DOMjudge, and how an admin user of DOMjudge, by providing minimal information in a CSV file, can setup and mail around these credentials using automated scripts.
+The admin's work is made easy.

+## Users and teams

+In DOMjudge you need both a user and a team because:

+* a user without team cannot submit code
+* a team without user cannot login into DOMjudge

+DOMjudge also has the limitation that an user can only belong to one team.
+So it is not possible to assign a user to multiple teams.

+If you want to have different teams per course part, then either you have to make a new user account for each user for the new course part, or you have to update the user account it belongs to the new team and removing it from the old team.
+The user cannot see old work done under the old team anymore.

+That's why we decided to just make per team a single dummy account, which gets shared by the team members.
+For each course part we create new teams, and the new credentials are send to the new team members.
+A user then can still login to all the different teams it belonged to for the different course parts, meaning he can still see all work he has done in DOMjudge.

-## design choices
+## Design choices

 When using DOMjudge for grading in a course we use the following design choices to setup teams and users in DOMjudge:

    * students **work together in teams**

    * students in a specific team get a **shared login** to that team.
 By having one user per team, we effectively only have teams to which we can login.
 We simplify things by not caring about the separate users.
 (KISS principle).

      We assume students cooperate fairly in a team.
 We do not want to use DOMjudge to check which student did the most work by counting submissions per student in a team.
-        If therr are problems with cooperation in a team, a student should discuss this with the teacher.
+If there are problems with cooperation in a team, a student should discuss this with the teacher.

    * if logged in it should be clear which users are logged in by **displaying** their **names** and their **team id**.

    * all students get **per email the credentials of the team** they are in.
 Students in the same team get the same team credentials send.

-## implementation
+## User and teams setup

 ### user and team in DOMjudge

-In DOMjudge you need both a user and a team because:

-* a user without team cannot submit code
-* a team without user cannot login into DOMjudge

 We create per team only one user, so the user account and its team account are basicly the same.
 So we configure them also with the same data: